 Lear is committed to complying with all applicable legal requirements.
 Suppliers are expected to comply with all applicable legal requirements and prevent incidents or conditions that might result in a violation of law.
 All purchased materials used in manufacture of goods shall satisfy current governmental and safety constraints on restricted, toxic and hazardous materials as well as environmental, electrical and electromagnetic considerations applicable to the country of manufacture and sale.
 All suppliers must be in compliance with ISO14001, TS16949 and ELV (End-of-Life) Directive, or their successors, as amended from time to time.

 Lear is committed to recognizing human rights and labor principles throughout its global organization and supply chain.
 Lear considers employees to be one of the most important resources and is committed to the treatment of all employees with dignity and respect.
 All suppliers are required to comply with local laws governing the employment relationship.

 Lear’s suppliers will not use child labor.
 The term child refers to children under the legal age for employment in any location.

 Forced Labor, Human Trafficking

 Lear believes that all employees should have the right to voluntarily elect whether to be employed by the supplier.
 The supplier will not use forced or involuntary labor of any kind or tolerate physically abusive disciplinary practices.

 Wages and Hours, Working Conditions

 Suppliers must comply with all applicable wage and hour laws, including minimum wage, overtime, maximum hour rules, meal and rest periods, and to provide legally mandated benefits.
-Where local industry standards exceed applicable legal requirement, suppliers are encouraged to provide wages that meet the higher local industry standards.
+Where local industry standards exceed applicable legal requirements, suppliers are encouraged to provide wages and ensure working conditions that meet the higher local industry standards.